-To conclude, therefore, that Fractional Club membership was marketed or sold to Mr and Mrs A in a way that was in breach of Regulation 14(3), I have to be persuaded that it was more likely than not that the Supplier marketed and/or sold membership to them as an investment, i.e. told them or led them to believe that Fractional Club membership offered them the prospect of a financial gain (i.e., a profit) given the facts and circumstances of this complaint.
+To conclude, therefore, that Fractional Club membership was marketed or sold to Mr and Mrs A as an investment in breach of Regulation 14(3), I have to be persuaded that it was more likely than not that the Supplier marketed and/or sold membership to them as an investment, i.e. told them or led them to believe that Fractional Club membership offered them the prospect of a financial gain (i.e., a profit) given the facts and circumstances of this complaint.

 There is evidence in this complaint that the Supplier made efforts to avoid specifically describing membership of the Fractional Club as an 'investment' or quantifying to prospective purchasers, such as Mr and Mrs A, the financial value of their share in the net sales proceeds of the Allocated Property along with the investment considerations, risks and rewards attached to them.
-There were, for instance, disclaimers in the contemporaneous paperwork that state that Fractional Club membership was not sold to Mr and Mrs A as an investment.
+There were, for instance, disclaimers in the contemporaneous paperwork that state that Fractional Club membership was for the primary purpose of holidays and that the Supplier made no representation as to the future value of a given fraction.
+There was a further statement in another document dating to the time of sale, which said "Fractional Rights...[are] neither specifically for direct purposes of a trade in nor as an investment in real estate".